Rise Up Rooted

 What This Offers You

-Through a curated series of land-based workshops and a culminating overnight gathering and vigil, you’ll be given the space and support to:
+Through a two and a half days of land-based workshops and a culminating vigil, you’ll be given the space and support to:

 Find deep renewal alongside the land